vfrico/kge-server/README.md

 ## What are Knowledge Graphs?

-There exists many knowledge databases nowadays, and they are growing very quickly.
-Some of them are open and has a very broad domain, like [DBpedia](http://es.dbpedia.org/) or [Wikidata](http://wikidata.org/), both based on the data present in the well known Wikipedia.
-Some of them are based on very specific domains, like [datos.bne.es](http://datos.bne.es/), which stores the information from Spanish National Library (*Biblioteca Nacional de España*) in an open way.
+There are many knowledge databases nowadays, and they are growing very quickly.
+Some of them are open and have a very broad domain, like [DBpedia](http://es.dbpedia.org/) or [Wikidata](http://wikidata.org/), both based in existent data on Wikipedia.
+Other knowledge databases are based on very specific domains, like [datos.bne.es](http://datos.bne.es/), which stores the information from Spanish National Library (*Biblioteca Nacional de España*) in an open, machine readable, way.

-Most of those knowledge databases can be seen as knowledge graphs, where facts is stored as triples: *head*, *label* and *tail*.
+Most of those knowledge databases can be seen as **knowledge graphs**, where facts can be seen as triples: *head*, *label* and *tail*.
 This information is usually stored using semantic web tools, like RDF and can be queried through some languages like SPARQL.